edamametechnologies/edamame_posture_cli/README.md

 - **Generate** compliance or audit reports—giving you proof of a hardened setup.

 And if your needs grow, you can seamlessly connect it to [EDAMAME Hub](https://hub.edamame.tech) for more advanced conditional access, centralized reporting, and enterprise-level features.

----

-## Targeted Use Cases

-1. **Personal Device Hardening**
-   Quickly validate and remediate workstation security—ensuring it's safe for development work.
-2. **CI/CD Pipeline Security**
-   Insert `edamame_posture` checks to ensure ephemeral runners are properly secured before building or deploying code.
-3. **On-Demand Compliance Demonstrations**
-   Produce signed posture reports when working with clients or partners who require evidence of strong security practices.
-4. **Local Network Insights**
-   Run `lanscan` to see what's on your subnet—no need for bulky network security tools.

----

 ## Key Features